 To find out more details and contact information to apply, visit their website.

-5. It’s a beautiful place that can make you feel at peace
+6. Wander around this beautiful place that can make you feel at peace

-When you arrive in Auroville, you feel such an energy in this place and when you visit the Matrimandir it develops three-fold.
+When you arrive in Auroville, you feel such energy in this place and when you visit the Matrimandir it develops three-fold.

-Pondicherry has it’s own mood and the laid back atmosphere is catching, but Auroville takes it to the next level of inner quiet.
+Pondicherry has its own mood and the laid back atmosphere is catching, but Auroville takes it to the next level of inner quiet.

 If you’re looking to extend your visit, you can get involved in the many workshops and wellness therapy programmes they run here.

-The colourful houses, palm trees, farms and local wild life make it a great place to stay and explore the ‘real’ South India.
+The colourful houses, palm trees, farms and local wildlife make it a great place to stay and explore the ‘real’ South India.